TarunKumar1995-glitch/KBCS_SC42050_BCO/README.md

 -Mujoco

 ## Scripts
-The BCO models for Ant-v2, Reacher-v2 and Mountain Car-v0 environments are implemented in their own python files (Jupyter Notebooks are also provided under "/Python Notebooks").
+The BCO models for Ant-v2, Reacher-v2 and Mountain Car-v0 environments are implemented in their own python files (Jupyter Notebooks are also provided under "/Python Notebooks/").
 Cartpole implementation is provided as Jupyter Notebook alone in the immediate directory.

 ## BCO Configuration
 To optimize the execution of algorithm, the parameters and hyperparameters can be tuned at the beginning of every script provided.